aravindmunna/hello-world-react-and-typescript-book/React.md

 ##Component

 A React Component is a reusable object that can be composed together with other component to render a user interface.
 Composition is through a parent child hierarchy.
 There can only be one root component and there can be many levels of children to build up the DOM for the UI.
-If a component has state it manages its own state.
-Data is passed down the hierarchy in properties and events flow up the hierarchy.
+Components manage their own state.
+Data is passed down the component hierarchy in properties and events flow up the hierarchy.

 With TypeScript we extend the `React.Component<P,S>` class to create components.
 You also define the type used for props and state by passing the expected types as <P,S>.